-For example, Seattle’s website reveals that you can park free every Sunday and on these special holidays.
-Parking is also free after 6pm or 8pm, depending on what neighborhood you’re in.
+For example, Seattle’s website reveals that you can park free every Sunday and on special holidays.
+Parking is also free after 6pm or 10pm, depending on what neighborhood you’re in, with no time limit after 5pm.
 Remember, Pioneer Square’s parking garages offer free parking between 5pm and 10pm on the first Thursdays of each month so you can check out the local free museums!

-Olympia grants everyone 15 minutes of free parking in every metered space.
+Olympia grants everyone 15 minutes of free time in every metered space.
 Find out how to get your 15 minutes of free parking by clicking here.

 Please check out your local city’s regulations to find out when you can park your car for free!

 Handicap Tag = Free Parking Privileges

 Washington State law allows anyone who has been issued a disabled parking permit to park in any government-owned parking zone or area, including metered spaces, for any length of time and for free.
 Of course, there are exceptions, such as:

 - You can’t park for free in private parking lots or any parking garages.

 - You can’t park in areas where parking is prohibited, such as loading zones.